 Area: Somerset - West

 James Vicary was baptised on 4/2/1838 in Carhampton church, son of James & Mary Vicary, shoemaker.
 In 1851 the Vicary family were living at Quay street in Minehead and James’ older brother Thomas, aged 16 was already a sailor.
 On 25/7/1860 James Vickery (change of spelling) married Eliza Thorn at St Michael-on-the-Mount church, Bristol.
 Eliza was 32 and already had two base-born children Joseph Webber Thorne (baptised Carhampton 21/4/1848) and Louisa Webber Thorne (baptised Carhampton 25/12/1851).
 Joseph stayed to be brought up an uncle in Carhampton but Louisa was living with James & Eliza Vickery in the 1861 census in Bristol and was listed as his stepdaughter.
 James & Eliza would have no children of their own.
 Eliza was 10 years older than James - she was not a Bristol girl but was born (like him) in Carhampton - maybe she knew James in their childhood or they were in some way related.

-The 1861 census shows James Vickery, 23 mariner, living at St Michael’s Bristol Dist 7 p8 with his new wife Eliza, 33 dressmaker, and his mother-in-law Ann Thorne, 66, midwife.
-By the 1871 census Eliza had moved to Quay St, Minehead but James was absent (presumably away at sea).
-In 1881 James, 'sailor, age 40' and Eliza were in Quay St in Minehead.
-In 1891 James was a 'mariner, 50'.
-Eliza had become a midwife by then and was listed so again in 1901 in Quay St, next door to the Coast Guard Station).
+The 1861 census showed James Vickery, 23 mariner, living at St Michael’s Bristol Dist 7 p8 with his new wife Eliza, 33 dressmaker, and his mother-in-law Ann Thorne, 66, midwife.
+By the 1871 census Eliza had moved to Quay St, Minehead but James was absent (presumably away at sea*).
+In 1881 James, 'sailor, age 40' and Eliza were still in Quay St. In 1891 James was listed as a 'mariner, 50' with Eliza as a midwife at Beach Cottage, Quay St (opposite the Coast Guard Station).
 In 1901 they were still there (ref RG13/2260 f38 p17).
-She died in October 1904 aged 76.
-James was a 'seaman' and a 'widower' in 1911 census.
+Eliza died in October 1904 aged 76.
+James was listed as a 'seaman' and a 'widower' in the 1911 census.

-It is not known if James Vickery was a REAL captain or whether it was a nickname.
-Possibly he worked the coastal trade in small boats (called ‘hobbling’).
-Going back to James Vickery’s step daughter Louisa: on 24/6/1876 at St James Taunton Louisa married Thomas C Sparkes, a seaman and probably cousin of William Henry Sparkes, the blacksmith who sang for Sharp.
+Going back to James Vickery’s step daughter Louisa: on 24/6/1876 at St James Taunton Louisa married Thomas C Sparkes, a seaman and perhaps cousin of William Henry Sparkes, the blacksmith who sang for Sharp.
 James Vickery does not seem to have attended his step-daughter’s wedding in Taunton and perhaps the couple had run away.
 Thomas & Louisa Sparkes had a daughter Alice (bp 9/4/1878 Minehead, when Thomas was listed as a sailor).
 James & Eliza volunteered to look after this granddaughter Alice (1891 and 1901 censuses) until she married James Slade on 24/12/1904 in Minehead church.
 James Vickery probably died in 1914.